WestHamster/profile-rest-api/Readme.md

 1. In  ```views.py``` write the ViewSet code by import ViewSet using ```from rest_framework import viewsets```

 2. Goto ```urls.py``` in profile_api and import ```DefaultRouter``` and make an include operation of router in the path.
 Check for base_name variable, sometimes it comes basename.

+3. Add Create, Retrieve, Update, Partial_Update and Destroy to ViewSet